insitulabs/ISL_DataSystems/README.md

 [![Data System Screen Shot](https://insitulabs.org/static-assets/data-viewer-screenshot.jpg)](https://insitulabs.org/static-assets/data-viewer-screenshot.jpg)

 The In Situ Laboratory Data System is a combination of tools to capture, organize, and analyze field data.
-The following desscribes the flow of data:
+The following describes the flow of data:

 1. Input forms are designed to let researchers collect data.
 1. The forms are loaded onto mobile devices (phone, tablet) and data is captured offline.